Pinguin2001/Penguin-ToDo/README.md

   <h1>Penguin To-Do</h1>
 </div>

-A simple and fast To-Do app powered by the Universal Windows Platform and web technologies.
+A simple and fast To-Do app for Windows 10, Windows 10 Mobile and Windows 11

 # Highlights
 - Light and Dark Mode